mykle1/MMM-FMI/README.md

 # MMM-FMI

-A MagicMirror module that beeps your iPhone and tells you its location and distance.
+A MagicMirror module that beeps your iPhone and tells you its location.

+## Has this ever happened to you?

+How many times have you misplaced your iPhone?
+You know it's around there somewhere!
+Do you ask someone to call your phone?
+What if no one is there to help you?
+And what if you really lost your iPhone, or even worse, someone stole it?

 ## Examples

-You are presented with an iPhone image
+You are presented with an iPhone image.

 ![](images/1.png)